alessiopremoli/stoopid-pwd-generator/README.md

 # Stoopid Password Generator
-An HTML, Javascript passsword generator for first logins.
+A very basic password generator for first logins, fake mails et al.
+HTML + vanilla js, very low customization, but it prints a nice message if you fill the form correctly.